adilsammar/woolly-of-cv/assets/baics_of_cv/README.md

 ### How are kernels initialized?

 Kernels are assigned randomly from a set of numbers (random).
-There is a obvious question which comes to mind can we not *Can we not assign kernels with either all 1's or 0's?*
+There is a obvious question which comes to mind   *Can we not assign kernels with either all 1's or 0's?*

 1. Kernels are filters which work over the input image and gives out channels as output.
 If we have all values as 0s, all the convolution operation that will take place will be 0.
 Lets take an Example of Filtering Tea: All 0s means the filter does not have opening to filter the tea from tea leaves.
 Hence when we pour our tea via that filter we will get nothing.
 2. If we initialize all kernel values with 1, we will have identical kernels giving same channels as output.
 The task of the kernel should be to separate, where as if we have same filters it will produce same results.
 For example: if the filter used to separate tea from tea leaves is open (no nets), it will give the same unfiltered tea back.